Karve — a native Windows alternative to Postman

 | Team & automation | None — single-user tool | Workspaces, CLI, mocks, monitors, governance |

-Postman details reflect its public product and pricing pages; Karve's reflect the shipping v1.0 scope.
-"On the roadmap" means planned, not yet available.
+Postman details reflect its public product and pricing pages; Karve's reflect the shipping v1.0.5 scope.

 Where Karve fits